Nearly 14,000 ACC claims for boxing in three years and three known deaths

-From the total number of claims, soft tissue injuries were the most common, with 10,801 claims, including contusions, sprains, strains and internal injuries.

-This was followed by fractures and dislocations with 1475 claims, lacerations and punctures with 561 and injuries classed as "other" with 393 claims.
+Nearly 14,000 claims have been made for boxing related incidents in the past three years - but some say the injuries are no accident and shouldn't be covered.

+ACC statistics show there were 13,864 boxing claims since January 2016.
+Soft tissue injuries were the most common, followed by fractures and dislocations, lacerations and punctures.
 There were also 334 dental injuries and 300 concussions.

+The information was released to the Herald following the death of Kain Parsons.

+The 37-year-old died in hospital on Wednesday after being injured during the Fight for Christchurch charity boxing event on Saturday night.

 ACC spokesman James Funnell said ACC is a no-fault scheme, which means it covers all injuries irrespective of the situation - including contact sports like boxing.